jenssegers/codeigniter-advanced-images/README.md

 	| equal to 0, it will automatically calculate a matching width or height
 	| to maintain the original ratio.
 	|
-	| Uf both dimensions are specified it will automatically crop the
+	| If both dimensions are specified it will automatically crop the
 	| resulting image so that it fits those dimensions.
 	|
 	*/